 Most new investors think once the offer is accepted, the hard part is done and they are going to sail smoothly to closing.
 Well, it does not always work that way.
 We are working hard on getting to two different closings on multifamily purchases that have taken longer than they should have.
 We have discovered environmental issues with both of these properties, so that has added another issue to deal with.

 Regardless, challenges and curveballs ALWAYS come up on your way to closing.
 The due diligence period is there to help you gather a ton of information from the seller on the building.
 Don't rush through due diligence.
 Do your homework, and make sure you know what you are getting yourself into!

-I hope you found this 8-step process to be helpful and that it inspires you to take action and move forward towards your multifamily aspirations.
+I hope you found this eight-step process to be helpful and that it inspires you to take action and move forward toward your multifamily aspirations.
 Remember, Rome was not built in a day.
-Take steps each day to move towards your goals.
+Take steps each day to move toward your goals.
 This is a cliché, but it is the truth.
 Success takes a ton of faith and hustle, a bunch of tiny steps, and a commitment to NEVER ever giving up.